Team of “Millo”: CEO Ruslanas Trakšelis, COO Aivaras Bakanas

 Every week we have production meetings.
 Kasparas is a board member, so together with him we decide how to allocate resources, how to deal with all kinds of emergencies.
 Challenges, which demand immediate attention, are always present.
 Such common weekly meetings, where everyone knows the situation well, have proved their effectiveness.
 We have five people in the board, and five heads are always better than only two or three.

-Kasparas, Iron Wolf: To provide some more context, I would like to add, that we invested into the team – not into newcomers, but into people, who do not need constant supervision.
+Kasparas, Iron Wolf Capital: To provide some more context, I would like to add, that we aim to invest into experienced teams – not babies, but into people, who do not need constant supervision and can be trusted.
 The model of our relations is such that we do not interfere and do not give marks, however, everyone is conscious of the fact that in case the team needs any help, they may reach out to us on weekends, late evenings, mornings, or any time, and we would react without a delay.

 During the first half of the year, the model of our relations was a bit different.
-Then we used to have regular board meetings and solve things ad hoc, upon arising of an issue.
-Since the beginning of this year, our relations have been modified, as a result of technical issues related to Chinese suppliers and other things.
-When we noticed the lag behind our schedules, I remember very well the day when Aivaras and Ruslanas visited our office and we decided to participate in weekly internal technical conversations, in order to bring about some structure in our team and to pull ourselves up a bit.
-We added some fresh blood.
-This step was beneficial for us as a fund too, because under the influence of challenges we were in fervour.
-We did not measure the results, yet were focused on the achievement thereof.
-Our approach, we believe, regardless of all challenges was very healthy, and our participation was healthy too.
-It gladdens to know that our role may be flexible: when help is required, we roll up our sleeves and become a part of the team, when there is no immediate need of us, we demonstrate our trust and only maintain the necessary communication.
+Initially we would have regular board meetings and also discuss things ad hoc, when they came up.
+Since the beginning of this year, our involvement have been increased when we noticed the lag behind our schedules.
+These were mainly a result of technical issues related to Chinese suppliers and other things.
+When we noticed the lag behind our schedules, I remember very well the day when Aivaras and Ruslanas visited our office and we decided to participate in weekly internal technical team meetings, in order to bring more intensive mindset and be closer to the team.
+As a result psychologically added some fresh blood.
+This step was beneficial for us as a fund too, because we could be directly in the heat of fire and hence understand better how we can help.

 In what stage is your cooperation now: what are the goals of the company and the role of the fund?